-High-lying areas with sandy soils can be found in a number of places in the Netherlands: in Drenthe, Overijssel, Gelderland, Utrecht, Noord-Brabant and Limburg.
-Examples include the Hondsrug, the Utrechtse Heuvelrug, the Veluwe and the hills of Limburg.
-The areas are intersected by brook valleys.
-They consist of a mosaic of farmland that is farmed in relatively intensive ways, less capital-intensive farmland, and valuable wet and dry nature areas.
+High-lying areas with sandy soils are found in several places in the Netherlands: in Drenthe, Overijssel, Gelderland, Utrecht, Noord-Brabant and Limburg.
+Examples are the Hondsrug, the Utrechtse Heuvelrug, the Veluwe, the Achterhoek and Twente, the Brabantse Wal and the Limburgse Maasduinen.
+These areas are generally intersected by stream valleys.
+They consist of a mosaic of arable farmland, grasslands and valuable wet and dry nature areas.

-These areas account for about half of the Dutch land surface.
-They are home to 45 percent of the population.
-They account for 40 percent of employment in the Netherlands, with agriculture and industry as major employers.
-They are also home to 70 percent of the National Parks, 55 percent of the Natura 2000 sites and 50 percent of the National Landscapes.
+They account for about half of the Dutch land surface and they are home to 45 percent of the population They also account for 40 percent of the jobs in the Netherlands, with agriculture and industry as major employers.
+In addition, they are home to 70 percent of the National Parks, 55 percent of the Natura 2000 sites and 50 percent of the National Landscapes.

 Challenges

-A large share of the high-lying areas with sandy soils receive only limited amounts of fresh water from rivers, or none at all.
-They are largely dependent on rainwater.
-Drinking water companies and the food industry, other industries and farmers use deep and shallow groundwater.
+A large proportion of the high-lying areas with sandy soils receive only limited amounts of fresh water from rivers, or none at all, and are therefore largely dependent on rainwater.
+Drinking water companies and the food industry, other industries and farmers use deep and shallow groundwater for their operational activities and for irrigation.

 Preferred strategy for High-Lying Areas with Sandy Soils